 Face east as you practice meditation.

-- or seated on a chair with the feet flat on the floor and with your back away from the back of the chair.
+or seated on a chair with your feet flat on the floor and with your back away from the back of the chair.

 2. Inward turning is the second stage.

-Hold the attention undivided; pay attention only to your chosen aspect of Spirit.
+Hold your attention undivided; pay attention only to your chosen aspect of Spirit.

 When the attention wanders, gently bring it back time and again to the frontal gaze and your chosen aspect of Spirit.